-Notice that the above protocol is zero-knowledge only against the honest verifier, but this suffices for our purpose.
-Indeed, jumping ahead a little, in order to make our protocols non-interactive, the verifier will be implemented using either a trusted source of random bits (a beacon as in [3, 24] or using the Fiat-Shamir heuristic [25] which requires a hash function.
+Notice that the above protocol is zero-knowledge only against the honest verifier, but this suffices for our purpose (see, e.g., [Cha91] for an efficient zeroknowledge protocol).
+Indeed, jumping ahead a little, in order to make our protocols non-interactive, the verifier will be implemented using either a trusted source of random bits (a beacon as in [Rab83, Ben87]) or using the Fiat-Shamir heuristic [FS87] which requires a hash function.
 In the latter case security is obtained for the random oracle model.